 Additionally, all applicants must either be currently enrolled in or accepted to an accredited law school, or a current undergraduate student with the intention to go to law school.

 We understand that abuse is not an easy topic and we respect the bravery and confidentiality of all applicants.
 We look forward to receiving applications and supporting future leaders with whom our firm shares passion toward advocacy for those who need it the most.

 Please choose one of the questions provided for your essay.
 Essays must be between 500 and 1000 words.

-To apply for the Steinger, Iscoe & Greene Law Scholarship for Child Advocates, please complete our online application.
+To apply for the Steinger, Greene & Feiner Law Scholarship for Child Advocates, please complete our online application.